 - Divorce and Marital Problems – should this happen to you, it will cost money and more emotional stress than you can imagine.

 - Busy Lifestyles – So many of us are pulled in different directions which means that we are exhausted at the end of each day.
 Taking care of children and elderly parents at the same time, managing dual careers, keeping the home humming along, trying to get the kids to eat good food and not constant fast food, fitting in time for exercise and leisure, maintaining some semblance of a social life–the commitments of our adult lives and the need to keep everyone happy can feel overwhelming.

 - Medical Problems – Health insurance is invaluable, but today’s policies frequently have large gaps in coverage.
 Individuals can find themselves responsible for paying large portions of their family’s medical bills when the unexpected occurs.

-Did you know that it has been scientifically proven that stress is a cause of degenerative disease?
-It’s a proven fact (source).
 Anything that triggers stress increases cortisol, we have increased cardiovascular reactions, glucose levels rise, our immune response weakens and our body’s demand for protein increases six times its normal level.

 During negative stress, blood is pulled from our organs in a rush to our cardiovascular system.
 This creates a “fight or flight” response.
 As the blood is pulled, it begins to shut down our stomach, colon and liver.
 Because stress shuts down your stomach, your body starts to live on itself.
 During periods of excess stress, many of us resort to eating to cope.
 This is actually one of the worst things we can do, because we are putting food into our stomach when it is not in a digestive state.
 In addition, an excessive demand for protein from stress causes the body to pull the protein from our muscles.
 In longer term stress, this can also cause consequential stress on the liver and kidneys.